docksal/docksal/docs/content/stack/configuration-variables.md

 `Default: docksal`

-This is the domain name used for Docksal projects url, i.e. `http://$PROJECT_NAME.$DOCKSAL_DNS_DOMAIN`.
+This is the domain name used for Docksal projects url, i.e., `http://$PROJECT_NAME.$DOCKSAL_DNS_DOMAIN`.
 Project named `myproject` will result in `http://myproject.docksal` url by default.

 ### DOCKSAL_NO_DNS_RESOLVER (global)